 8) Put Regular Chiropractic Appointments on Your Schedule

 Did you know that regular chiropractic adjustments can boost your immune system by 200 percent?⁽⁵⁾ A chiropractic adjustment will remove stresses to the nervous system, stimulate the nervous system, and increase your immune response.
 Make regular chiropractic appointments a part of your healthy routine.

 9) Lower Your Stress to Fight the Flu

 This time of year gets very busy with back to school and then the holidays coming up fast.
 Not to mention the regular day-to-day stress that comes with our modern lifestyles!
 If your body is fighting stress it can’t fight off the bugs that are going around this time of year.
 Take time for yourself and find ways to keep your stress to a minimum.
 We have you covered if you need help finding ways to reduce stress.

 Stay Healthy and Skip the Flu Season

 It’s easy to get caught up in the fall season and forget to take care of ourselves.
-Remove stressors and support your body by following these easy healthy fall tips.
-It’s time to replace flu season with fun season.
-If you do find yourself coming down with something check out our tips for getting better fast.
+Remove stressors and support your body by following these easy tips.
+If you do find yourself coming down with something, check out our tips for getting better fast.
 We don’t want the cold or flu to slow you down.
 There are pumpkin patches to visit and fall colors to enjoy.
 Don’t miss out on the fun!